 Twitter API FAQ for Developers

-Most teams do not get blocked because they lack a feature list.
-They get blocked because they need direct answers to practical questions: what should we start with, which workflow fits our use case, how do search and timeline access work together, and when is MCP the right entry point.
-This page pulls those recurring questions into one place.
+Most teams do not get blocked because they need one more feature list.
+They get blocked because they are trying to answer a handful of practical questions that keep repeating: do we really need the official X API, do we need an API key or bearer token right away, is there a cheap way to test tweet search first, how do search and timeline access fit together, and when is MCP the cleaner entry point for an AI workflow?
+This page pulls those recurring questions into one place in plain language.

 These are the kinds of questions teams usually ask before they commit to a workflow or an implementation path.